-ENERGY STAR certified dishwashers use advanced technology to get your dishes clean while using less water and energy.
+ENERGY STAR certified dishwashers get your dishes clean while:

-- Save loads of water — A dishwasher built before 1994 wastes more than 10 gallons of water per cycle.
-A new, ENERGY STAR certified dishwasher will save, on average, 3,870 gallons of water over its lifetime.
+- Saving gallons of water — A new ENERGY STAR certified dishwasher will save, on average, 3,870 gallons of water over its lifetime.

 Dishwasher technology has improved dramatically over the last decade.
 New ENERGY STAR certified models include several innovations that reduce energy and water consumption and improve performance.